-We say we’re #datanerds at Transform Consulting Group (TCG).
-However, I will admit that data intimidates me for a communication and marketing person like myself.
-I prefer using words and emotions for story telling rather than numbers and Excel sheets to convey ideas.
+We say we’re #datanerds at Transform Consulting Group.
+However, for a communication and marketing person like myself, I will admit that data intimidates me.
+I prefer using words and emotions to convey ideas rather than numbers and excel sheets.
 So, how does that translate to our data-informed work at TCG?

-In our work – as an organization and for clients – we have to have data and story telling to make an impact.
+In our work – as an organization and for clients – we have to have both data and storytelling if we want to make an impact.
 If you search through our blogs, we have several data-related posts (here, here, here, and here).
 We also have a whole marketing series (here, here, here, and here).
-This blog brings together those 2 worlds – with 5 tips for using data in your storytelling.
+This blog is bringing together those 2 worlds – with 5 tips for using data in your storytelling.

 5 Tips for Using Data to Tell Your Story

-- Keep it simple.
 Numbers and data may seem far from simple at times, especially when you’re dealing with really complicated issues.
-The reality is, though, most of your stakeholders are not technical experts.
+The reality is though, most of your stakeholders are not technical experts.
 They don’t know the lingo.
-They don’t know your measurables.
+They don’t know your measurable.
 You don’t want to bog down your audience with so much “meat” that they can’t absorb anything.
 Simple is better.
 Be clear, get straight to the point, and look at your data through the lens of an “everyday” person.

-- Make it relatable.
 Why is the data important?
 Who does it impact?
-Even the biggest #datanerd is still trying to get excited about an Excel sheet full of numbers or a report with charts.
+It’s hard for even the biggest #datanerd to get excited about an excel sheet full of numbers or a report with a bunch of charts.
 However, if you explain the implications of the data, people will connect.
 We like to call this the “so what?”

 Extra Tip: Know your audience.
 Know who you are talking to so you can shape your message in a way that relates to the person in front of you.
 Your data story should be framed differently for your audience.
 How you speak to a parent or client will look different than the talking points used with a funder or partner.

-- Structure your story telling.
-From a young age, we learn that a story needs to have 3 components: a beginning, middle, and end.
+We learn from a young age that a story needs to have 3 components: a beginning, middle, and end.
 How does that translate when using data?
 The beginning of your story should highlight the pain point.
 Set the stage for what is the current reality and need.
-The “messy middle,” as Duarte says, is where you highlight the obstacles or hurdles getting in the way of progress or impact.
+The “messy middle” as Duarte says, is where you highlight the obstacles or hurdles getting in the way of progress or impact.
 The end is where you present the solution.